Sebazzz/sebazzz.github.io/_posts/2020-11-30-anet-et4-pro-review.md

 The first step after powering on is manually lowering the Z-axis until the nozzle is just above the bed.
 Then it is a matter of turning the sensistivity screw on the capacitive probe until just lights up.
 Then it is on to automatic leveling and printing!

+#### Bed leveling

+The bed leveling process probes in a 5 by 5 grid on the bed.
+The X-axis of the printer is a bit longer - this allows the hot-end to "overshoot" the bed, and properly measure the outer edges at the right hand side as well.

+During the leveling process you only see the results in a 3x3 grid though.

+The capacitive bed leveling probe is also used as the Z-endstop.
+What I did notice is that the probe seems to be sensitive to temperature.
+For this reason it is advisable to always home when the bed is warm, so your Z-offset is always consistent.

 ## Basic printing

 The printer prints well, and if it is not, it is all due to the filament.
 One of my first prints was this giant Cute Octopus.